Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Abstract

 \section{Abstract}

-Motor imagery (MI) is a common brain computer interface (BCI) paradigm.
-Due to its intrinsic correlation with motor intention in the brain, MI is the only method for an active BCI configuration, which is currently widely used in applications related to rehabilitation and external device control.
-However, EEG is non-stationary with low signal-to-noise, classifying motor imagery tasks of the same participant from different EEG recording sessions is generally challenging, as EEG data distribution may vary tremendously among different acquisition sessions.
-Although it is intuitive to consider the cross-session MI classification as a domain adaptation problem, the rationale and feasible approach is not elucidated.
+Electroencephalogram (EEG) based motor imagery (MI) brain computer interfaces (BCI) are widely used in applications related to rehabilitation and external device control.
+However, due to the non-stationary and low signal-to-noise ratio characteristics of EEG, classifying motor imagery tasks of the same participant from different recording sessions is generally challenging.
+Whether the classification accuracy of cross-session MI can be improved from the perspective of domain adaptation is a question worth verifying.
 In this paper, we propose a Siamese deep domain adaptation (SDDA) framework for cross-session MI classification based on mathematical models in domain adaptation theory.
-The proposed framework can be easily applied to most existing artificial neural networks without altering the network structure, which facilitates our method with great flexibility and transferability.
-In the proposed framework, domain invariants were firstly constructed jointly with channel normalization and Euclidean alignment.
-Then, embedding features from source and target domain were mapped into the Reproducing Kernel Hilbert Space (RKHS) and aligned accordingly.
-A cosine-based center loss was also integrated into the framework to improve the generalizability of the SDDA.
-The proposed framework was validated with two classic and popular convolutional neural networks from BCI research field (EEGNet and ConvNet) in two MI-EEG public datasets (BCI Competition IV IIA, IIB).
-Compared to the vanilla EEGNet and ConvNet, the proposed SDDA framework was able to boost the MI classification accuracy by 15.2\%, 10.2\% respectively in IIA dataset, and 5.5\%, 4.2\% in IIB dataset.
-The final MI classification accuracy reached 82.01\% in IIA dataset and 87.52\% in IIB, which outperformed the state-of-the-art methods in the literature.
-These results support the hypothesis that cross-session MI-EEG classification can be treated as a domain adaptation problem.
-The proposed transferable deep domain adaptation framework is an easy-to-use and superior approach for MI classification.
+The SDDA framework primarily consists of three components: a novel preprocessing method based on domain-invariant features, a maximum mean discrepancy (MMD) loss for aligning source and target domain embedding features, and an improved cosine-based center loss designed to suppress the influence of noise and outliers on the neural network.
+The SDDA framework has been validated with two classic and popular convolutional neural networks (EEGNet and ConvNet) from BCI research field in two MI EEG public datasets (BCI Competition IV IIA, IIB).
+Compared with the vanilla EEGNet and ConvNet, the SDDA framework improves the MI classification accuracy by 10.49\%, 7.60\% respectively in IIA dataset, and 4.59\%, 3.35\% in IIB dataset.
+The SDDA not only significantly improves the classification performance of the vanilla networks but also surpasses state-of-the-art transfer learning methods, making it a superior and user-friendly approach for MI classification.